turavf/Forecasting-in-R/README.md

 # Forecasting-in-R
 Forecasting techniques in R Studio

-Time series project consisting of analysing an economic or financial time series, presenting the results of the analysis and report with conclusions.
+Time series project consisting of analysing an economic or financial time series.

 The Code is destributed in 3 parts: